openforis/sepal-doc/docs/source/workflows/nrt.rst

-Near real time forest disturbance mapping (CCDC-based)
+Near real-time forest disturbance mapping (CCDC-based)
 ======================================================

 Background
 ----------

-Near real time forest disturbance mapping (NRT-FDM) can be useful for a variety of applications, especially policy enforcement.
-In this workflow description, we provide a step-by-step guide on how to set-up an NRT-FDM on SEPAL by using the advanced functionality of the CCDC algorithm.
+Near real-time forest disturbance mapping (NRT-FDM) can be useful for a variety of applications, especially policy enforcement.
+In this workflow description, we provide a step-by-step guide on how to set up an NRT-FDM on SEPAL by using the advanced functionality of the CCDC algorithm.

 Requirements
 ------------

-1. Area of interest
+1. Area of interest (AOI)
 2. Forest mask and/or training data for forest/non-forest
-3. Data Science for Food and Agricultural Systems (DSFAS)
+3. Data science for food and agricultural systems (DSFAS)

-Main Steps
+Main steps
 ----------

 1. Create CCDC asset for historical period (-3 + 1 year around forest mask year).